Inflation Reduction Act: Jobs estimates

-The climate think tank Rocky Mountain Institute estimates that if businesses and consumers take sufficient advantage of the Act's provisions to meet national climate goals, Texas would see investments of $131 billion creating 116,000 jobs, California would see $117 billion creating 140,000 jobs, Florida $62 billion creating 85,000 jobs and Illinois $38 billion creating 42,000 jobs.
-The same analysis notes that the states seeing the four largest per capita investments from the Act, ranging between roughly $7,000 and $12,000, would be Wyoming, North Dakota, West Virginia, and Louisiana, all Republican-leaning states.
+The climate think tank Rocky Mountain Institute estimated that if businesses and consumers take sufficient advantage of the act's provisions to meet national climate goals, Texas would see investments of $131 billion creating 116,000 jobs, California would see $117 billion creating 140,000 jobs, Florida $62 billion creating 85,000 jobs and Illinois $38 billion creating 42,000 jobs.
+The same analysis notes that the states seeing the four largest per capita investments from the act, ranging between roughly $7,000 and $12,000, would be Wyoming, North Dakota, West Virginia, and Louisiana, all Republican states.

+E2 projects 74,181 jobs and an estimated $86,320,800,000 in investments.
+That will entail 210 projects in 38 states.

 Energy and climate change

+Climate action's fiscal impact

 The Inflation Reduction Act is the largest piece of federal legislation ever to address climate change.
-According to the CBO, it will invest $391 billion in provisions relating to energy security and climate change.
-This includes $270 billion in tax incentives, and $27 billion for a green bank created by amending the Clean Air Act.
-In contrast, a report by Credit Suisse projects that the total climate spending in the bill would be significantly higher, at $800 billion.
-The summary provided by Senate Democrats identifies primary goals as driving down consumer energy costs, increasing energy security, and reducing greenhouse gas emissions.
+According to the CBO and JCT, it will invest $783 billion in provisions relating to energy security and climate change.
+This includes $663 billion in tax incentives, and $27 billion for a green bank created by amending the Clean Air Act.
+However, other forecasts differ from the CBO's and JCT's reports.
+A report by Credit Suisse projects that the total climate spending in the act would be $800 billion, Goldman Sachs predicts a total of $1.2 trillion, the Penn Wharton Budget Model predicts $1.045 trillion, and an analysis by the Brookings Institution finds a central case of $902 billion.